sandrokeil/interop-config/README.md

 ];
 ```

 So `doctrine` is the vendor, `connection` is the package and `orm_default` is the container id.
-After that the specified instance options follow.
-The following example uses
+After that the specified
+instance options follow.
+The following example uses [ConfigurationTrait](src/ConfigurationTrait.php) which implements
-[ConfigurationTrait](src/ConfigurationTrait.php) which implements the logic to retrieve the options from a
+the logic to retrieve the options from a configuration.
+See documentation for more details.
-configuration.

 > Note that the configuration above is injected as `$config` in `options()`